| Code | CCPDNS |

 Screen Ireland Funding:

-Screen Ireland is offering fee subsidies for applicants in the Screen industry.
+Screen Ireland is offering a limited number of full-fee subsidies for professionals in the Screen industry.

 If you are a screen industry professional and you wish to apply for Screen Ireland funding, please complete this application HERE.